 Clear the leaves

-As tempting as it may be to leave autumn’s fallen leaves on the lawn, the kindest thing you can do for your lawn is to give them a good rake.
+As tempting as it may be to leave autumn’s fallen leaves, the kindest thing you can do for your lawn is to give them a good rake.
 This will help protect your lawn from unnecessary water logging and damage and of course the fallen leaves make for fantastic mulch.
 This could be the perfect time to start a compost heap, if you haven’t already.
 Once your lawn is clear and dry, October will probably see the final mow of the year before winter really does set in.

 It is also important to make sure any leaves are cleared from patios, pathways and decking as they can be quite a hazard if left unattended.

 If you have kids in the family or you are just the creative type, autumn is a great time in the garden.
 While collecting those fallen leaves together, put a few aside for creative activities indoors or out.
 They can be used to create creatures and characters, forest friend headbands or crown leaf prints or wax crayon rubbings.
 You provide the leaves and we can provide you with great value paint, glue and other craft materials to make it into a real project.
-Click here for supplies.
+Click here for art and craft supplies.

 Cuttings provide a relatively cheap and easy method of growing plants for next year.
 Take semi-hardwood cuttings of plants such as Lavender, Camellias, Lonicera, Artemisia and Osmanthus and hardwood cuttings of Cornus, Weigela and Perovskia and keep them in pots on the windowsill.

 If you have a pond in your garden, now is a great time to cover it with netting to prevent leaves dropping in, making it much easier for you to keep clean.
 As the weather starts to chill, add a polystyrene float or ball to ensure a hole stays open if the surface ices over in winter.
 Cut back and tidy any aquatic plants to help reduce debris which could otherwise rot and increase the nitrogen levels in the water.